Charles Reep

-Thorold Charles Reep (22 September 1904 – 3 February 2002) was an analyst credited with creating the long ball game, which has characterised English football.
+Thorold Charles Reep (22 September 1904 – 3 February 2002) was a British analyst credited with creating the long ball game, which has characterised English football.

 Biography

-Reep trained as an accountant after leaving Plymouth High School in 1923.
+Reep trained as an accountant after leaving Devonport High School in 1923.
 He won the first prize in an entrance competition for the newly formed Accountancy Division of the Royal Air Force in 1928.
 He achieved the rank of Wing Commander in the Royal Air Force and retired from the service in 1955.

 Reep attended a series of lectures given by Arsenal right-half Charlie Jones in 1933 and became fascinated by manager Herbert Chapman's style of functional wingers and rapidly moving the ball forwards.
 Posted to Germany at the end of World War II, Reep returned to England in 1947 and was disappointed to find that with the exception of the W–M formation, none of Chapman's ideas had been adopted.
 Frustrated by what he considered slow play and marginalised wingers, he lost patience during a Swindon Town match at The County Ground in March 1950.
 After watching the home side fruitlessly attack in the first half, he decided to record notes during the second half.
 He surmised that with an average of two goals scored per game, only a small improvement was needed in the chance conversion rate to score three goals per game and all but guarantee promotion.

 His analysis caught the attention of Brentford manager Jackie Gibbons, and from February 1951 until the end of the season, he was employed part-time as an adviser.
 With 14 games to play, the club was in danger of relegation but after his arrival their goals-to-games ratio improved from 1.5 to 3 and they took 20 out of a possible 28 points, easily avoiding relegation.